 Access Helpful Resources

-AACN offers resources to help you consider your own well being at the same time you are providing exceptional care for your patients and their families.
+AACN offers resources to help you consider your own well-being at the same time you are providing exceptional care for your patients and their families.
 The following resources suggest strategies that may inspire you along the way.

 The Well-Being Initiative

-AACN has partnered with the other leading nursing organizations to provide free tools and resources to support your mental health and well-being.
+AACN has partnered with other leading nursing organizations to provide free tools and resources to support your mental health and well-being.

 AACN’s Peer Support Community